jmoonware/bean-jmw/README.md

 Create a financial root directory somewhere (say FINROOT=/home/myusername/Finance)

-Clone this project (bean-jmw) inside this financial root directory
+Clone this project (bean-jmw) inside this financial root directory, although the repository can be anywhere.

 i.e.